Akraftt/IOT_Sensors/README.md

 except KeyboardInterrupt:
     print("Interupted")
 ```
 And finally, we use our (AIO) configurations and do some calculations so the temperature is in celsius.
-The loop
+The loop will run indefinitely and print and send data every 10 seconds.
 ```python
 adc = machine.ADC(MCP9700_PIN)
 sf = 4095/65535 # Scale factor